noodldocs/noodldocs.github.io/2.4/nodes/standard/index.md

 Used to send an event to some other place in the node graph.

 [Expression](./expression)
-Contains a short Javascript expression that takes number inputs and produces a single number output.
+Contains a short JavaScript expression that takes number inputs and produces a single number output.

 [Globals](./globals)
 A container to hold numbers with inputs and outputs that can be accessed anywhere in the node graph.